JacobAFW/NICU_Microbiome_Study/README.md

  - The full workflow from raw reads to analysis.
  - The metadata (deidentified).
- - Some additional outputs from the analysis that may be of interest.

 ## Summary of methods
 ### Lab protocols